Cypress vs. Selenium

 Cypress vs. Selenium: What's the Difference?

 The key difference between Cypress vs. Selenium is that Selenium is an established solution while Cypress is an ideal introductory tool for automation, and not a replacement for Selenium.
-Cypress supports JavaScript, while Selenium supports many languages.
-Cypress and Selenium do have some things in common, including that both are automation frameworks for web app testing.
+Cypress also supports JavaScript, while Selenium supports many languages.

 Cypress supports end-to-end testing.
 Selenium does this as well while also offering performance testing, mobile app testing, and unit testing.